Purdue-CS193/homework-0-Sehonp05/index.md

+# Sehyeong's First CS193 Homework

+- CS193 introduces useful materials that seems crucial
+- Connects with CS180
+- TA's are easy to connect

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.